 Frequently asked questions (FAQ)

-How do you test for Backdrafting?
+How do you perform Backdrafting testing?

-- A ductless range hood will not cool down your kitchen.
-Only a ducted hood will.
+- A ductless range hood will not cool down your kitchen; only a ducted hood will.

 - The air outside should be cooler than inside to cool down the kitchen.

 - Don’t leave your hood fan on for more than 2 hours at a time.

 - The hot gases are released into the room when the furnace passes air through a heater.
 If there are combustibles in the area, then those can be ignited and cause a flue fire or flames to appear inside rooms.